ooke/lesskey/README.md

 - Login name, birthday entered and similar meta data to be able to login or recover password later

-The `seed` has no security value, so you do not need to encrypt this information, only your secret should really be secret.
+The `id` has no security value, so you do not need to encrypt this information, only your secret should really be secret.

-Usually you do not need to change the `seq #` field, it is only needed if you use this password manager as a S/Key calculator, playing with the `seq #` without knowing what you are doing is dangerous.
+Usually you do not need to change the first part of `id` field (usually `99`), it is only needed if you use this password manager as a S/Key calculator, playing with thin number without knowing what you are doing is dangerous.

 # S/Key usage